graffwritter/graffwritter/README.md

  #itstimeforTea-

   3ncryption is K3y+Ciphers are c0de+So wr1te you're own Freedom and sign .PGP
- - 🌱 I’m currently learning ...life. cloud-data-encryption-blockchain
+ - 🌱 I’m currently learning ...life. -encryption-
-- 💞️ I’m looking to collaborate on ...anyone willing to help others and do what it takes,wikiLeaks,banhof bunker,any data securities/privacy/encryption, & proper fucking freedom!
+- 💞️ I’m looking to collaborate with ...anyone willing to help others! any data securities/privacy/encryption, & proper fucking freedom!
 - 📫 How to reach me ...daytona boardwalk lolz
  #The1223 #Thecollective #1201 #Cicada3301
+#itstimeforTea #Dr.Gonzo
 <!--
 **graffwritter/graffwritter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.